openenergymonitor/guide/source/setup/local.markdown

 \* Using standard feed names such as `use`, `use_kwh`, `solar`, `solar_kwh` `import` and `import_kwh` (**case sensitive**) will automate the setup of MyElectric, MySolar PV and Android app dashboards.
 See [Setup > Dashboards](/setup/dashboards) and [Home Energy](/applications/home-energy) and [Solar PV](/applications/solar-pv) applications pages for more info.

-\** Feed interval loging time should not be less (faster) then the default node update rate.
+\** IMPORTANT: Feed interval logging time should not be less (faster) then the default node update rate.
 Choosing a longer (slower) update rate is fine and will conserve disk space:

 | **Node** | **Max Update Rate**  |
 | emonPi | 5s  |